Molformer: Motif-based Transformer on 3D Heterogeneous Molecular Graphs: Additional Experimental Results

-The last step is to update only the coordinate of $x$-axis as blow, and we get the final translated coordinates $(p_{new}^x, p_{new}^y, p_{new}^z)$ of that crystal.

-We randomly pick several crystals and use techniques from ~\citet{kim2020generative} to calculate their different 3D structures.
-We randomly draw 1000 different molecules from GEOM-QM9 and GEOM-CoRE-MOF, respectively, each with 20 different conformations.
+We randomly draw 1000 different molecules from GEOM-QM9, each with 20 different conformations.
 Models are required to distinguish the molecular type given different conformations.
-We take a half of each molecular conformations as the training set and another half as the test split.
-Since it is a multi-class classification problem with 1000 classes, we compute the micro-average and macro-average ROC-AUC as well as the accuracy for numerical evaluations.
+We take half of each molecule's conformations as the training set and another half as the test split.
+Since it is a multi-class classification problem with 1000 classes, we compute the micro-average and macro-average ROC-AUC as well as the accuracy for evaluations.

-\paragraph{Results.} Figure~\ref{roc} and Table~\ref{7} show that our model achieves superior performance on all three metrics and has a strong robustness to the non-uniqueness of molecular conformations.
-We report accuracy (Acc.), micro-average ROC-AUC (Micro.), and macro-average ROC-AUC (Macro.) for evaluations.
+\paragraph{Results.} Molformer achieves a perfect micro-average and macro-average ROC-AUC as well as a high accuracy (see Table~\ref{tab: conformation}).
+This indicates the strong robustness of our model against different spatial conformations of molecules.